 2015–current

-Partial melting and solubility experiments to determine crust compositions, anhydrous solidi, and volatile solubilities of rocky planets orbiting other stars.
+Partial melting and solubility experiments to determine crust compositions; anhydrous solidi; and volatile and bioessential element solubilities of rocky planets orbiting other stars.

 Brugman, K., Phillips, M.G., Till, C.B.
 (2021) Experimental Determination of Mantle Solidi and Melt Compositions for Two Likely Rocky Exoplanet Compositions.
 JGR: Planets, 10.1029/2020JE006731.